dart-lang/site-www/src/codelabs/dart-cheatsheet/index.md

 ### Code example

 Complete the `FirstTwoLetters` constructor below.
-It should use an initializer list to assign the first two characters in `word` to the `letterOne` and `LetterTwo` properties.
-You can also throw in an `assert` to catch words less than two characters in length for extra credit!
+Use an initializer list to assign the first two characters in `word` to the `letterOne` and `LetterTwo` properties.
+For extra credit, add an `assert` to catch words of less than two characters.

+{% comment %}
+ISSUE: The test was broken.
+I've fixed it in my gist.

+Is the assert even executed?
+I can't see any effect on the test, which makes me think asserts are ignored.
+Also, the test just checks for the presence of any exception, not for an AssertionError.

+Also, my print() wasn't visible in the Output until I fixed my code and/or the test.
+That was unexpected.
+It'd be cool if Output appeared only if you want it, like Solution does.
+{% endcomment %}

-<iframe src="{{site.dartpadx}}?id=4bf47cf7e11bc5902e605a3efc3183ec"></iframe>
+<iframe src="{{site.dartpadx}}?id=df45dfc1af2e6af712930c331115eb78"></iframe>

 ## Named constructors

+{% comment %}
-Much like JavaScript, Dart does not support method overloads (two methods with the same name but different signatures).
-To allow for classes with multiple constructors, Dart supports named
+Much like JavaScript, Dart doesn't support method overloads (two methods with the same name but different signatures).
+[ISSUE: methods & constructors aren't the same thing, so I deleted that.
+We can add it back if we can word it better.]
+{% endcomment %}
+To allow classes to have multiple constructors,
-constructors:
+Dart supports named constructors:

 {% prettify dart %}
 class Point {